 Originally named as Ulki Park, Daewangam park is located on the east coast of Ulsan, along Daewangam rock.
 Previously, it happens to be the ‘vestige’ of Japanese colonialism.
 Later in October,2004, the island was renamed as Daewangam.
 Reaching to this park is quite easily as it is just walking distance away from Ilsan beach.
 The name ‘Daewangam’ means a “great king’s rock”.
 The historical fact behind this name says a queen of the ancient country Shilla was buried under Daewangam while praying for the protection of the country.
 It is said she eventually turned into a dragon, protecting the country.
 This historical fact is often used as education information for children.
 Beside this, the location of this park also plays a major role in attracting tourists from all over the world.
 While reaching to this park, you need to trek for 1 km, passing through the forest of pine trees, cherry trees, magnolias, camellias, apricots and forsythia.
 This journey is quite adventurous.
 Once you reach the park, you will fall in love with the cooling sight of East Sea that you get from the coast of this park.
 Don’t forget to see the Ulgi lighthouse that appears in the distant like a guiding light in the east area.

-Daewangam Park Information
+Daewangam Park Travel Tips

 - Entry is free.